Home > Chile >

 Beatriz Marinello

-Beatriz Marinello is a chess player who was born in Chile on May 14, 1964.
-She is a chess teacher now living in the United States.
+Beatriz Marinello is a Chilean chess player and chess teacher living in the United States.
 She holds the title of Woman International Master (WIM) from FIDE.
-She was president of the United States Chess Federation from 2003 to 2005 and a member of the Executive Board from 2003 to 2007.
+She was president of the United States Chess Federation (USCF) from 2003 to 2005 and a member of the executive board from 2003 to 2007.

-She started playing chess at the age of 13.
-Marinello became a National Women's Champion of Chile when she was 16 years old.
-In 198], she was awarded the Women's International Master title.
+Marinello started playing chess at the age of 13 and became a National Women's Champion of Chile when she was 16 years old.
+In 1980, she was awarded the Women's International Master title.
 She organized her first national championship in Chile at the age of 20 years old, and later organized other international competitions.

 Related websites